Amanda-ayechanmoe/propertyfinder/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
 - Improvement to be done 1
 - Improvement to be done 2

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Send email alert to user when the property that meets criteria is found.

 ## Acknowledgements